HSP: The Gifts, Challenges, and Miracles

 What is a Highly Sensitive Person?

-An HSP, also known as a highly sensitive person, has a highly active nervous system and sensory sensitivities.
-Studies are being done to show that highly sensitive people actually have brains that work a bit differently than others, causing them to react differently in their daily lives and relationships.
+An HSP, also known as a Highly Sensitive Person, has a highly active nervous system and extreme sensory sensitivities.
+Studies are being done to show that Highly Sensitive People actually have brains that work a bit differently than others, causing them to react in unique and often powerful ways within their daily lives and relationships.

-While this might sound abnormal and concerning, HSP is not a disorder.
-In fact, around 15-20% of people report that they experience these symptoms, making it a lot more common than you might think!
+While this might sound a bit strange or abnormal, HSP is not a disorder.
+In fact, around 15-20% of people report they might be HSPs, making it a lot more common than you think!
 At the same time, not enough people experience these symptoms for the personality to be widely accepted.
-Unfortunately, that can make highly sensitive people feel lonely and misunderstood.
+Unfortunately, that can make Highly Sensitive People feel lonely and misunderstood.

-What’s really unique about the HSP personality trait is that it can be found in all kinds of personality types.
+What’s really unique about the HSP personality trait is that it can be found in a wide variety of personality types.
 You can be an HSP and an introvert, extrovert, or ambivert.
-HSPs also come from all different backgrounds.
-Depending on the culture an HSP lives within, they might be lovingly accepted or ostracized.
+HSPs also come from a variety of backgrounds.
+Depending on the culture an HSP lives within, they might be lovingly accepted, pitied, feared, worshiped, or ostracized.

 How Do I Know if I’m a Highly Sensitive Person?

-You deserve to get to know yourself and be comfortable with who you are!
-If you’ve ended up reading this article, it’s very likely you have the traits of a highly sensitive person.
-In order to be sure, there are a few questions you can ask yourself to see if you’re a highly sensitive person.
+You deserve to get to know yourself so that you can be 100% comfortable with who you are!
+If you’ve ended up reading this article, it’s likely you have the traits of a Highly Sensitive Person – or someone close to you in an HSP.

-HSP traits can manifest in several different ways.
-Some people are highly sensitive to environments with too many stimuli, such as loud noises, bright lights, and even distinct textures like on clothing.
-You might feel like you need to retreat into a dark, quiet place to recharge and prepare for your next outing.
+HSP traits can manifest in several ways.
+Some people are highly sensitive to environments that have too many stimuli, such as loud noises, bright lights, too many people, or distinct textures found on walls or on clothing.
+When exploring these environments, you might feel like you need to retreat into a quiet, secret place so you can recharge and prepare for your next outing.

-Other HSPs are more reactive to emotional stimuli such as with friends, family, and romantic partners.
-A small spat might feel like a life-changing argument, and a light show of affection can feel like a profound moment in a loving relationship.
-Unfortunately, this also could mean that you might experience deep thoughts and emotions without receiving sufficient reciprocation.
+Some HSPs are more reactive to emotional stimuli such as with friends, family, and romantic partners.
+A small spat might feel like a life-changing argument, and a small trickle of affection can feel like a profound, intimate, and loving moment.
+As such, HSPs might also experience deep thoughts and emotions without receiving sufficient reciprocation.

-Further, you might feel the need to avoid intense movies, art, books, and other experiences that overwhelm you.
-The feelings you get from being overwhelmed could be unsettling and anxiety-inducing, or you could feel deeply moved by beauty and experience a form of ecstasy.
+Further, you might feel the need to avoid intense movies, art galleries, books, and other experiences that overwhelm you.
+The feelings that emerge from being overwhelmed can be unsettling and potentially anxiety-inducing.
+You might also feel deeply moved by beauty and upon each event, you might experience your own personalized form of ecstasy.

-If you’re still unsure about whether you’re a highly sensitive person, there are tests you can take.
+If you’re still unsure about whether you’re a Highly Sensitive Person, there are tests you can take.
 Specifically, there’s a questionnaire by Elaine N. Aron written in 1996 that has 27 questions.
-If you say yes to at 14 of the questions, then there’s a high probability of being an HSP.
-Remember, though, that questionnaires like these are highly subjective, and you should never make changes to your life because of them without further consulting with health care professionals.
+If you answer YES to 14 of the questions, there’s a high probability of being an HSP.
+Remember, though, that questionnaires like these are subjective, and you should never make changes to your life without further consulting with health care professionals and your most trusted allies and friends.

 If someone calls you “sensitive,” it is often meant negatively.
 It can hurt to hear that we “overreact” or “think too much” because it invalidates our emotions and experiences.
 People with HSP traits suffer these insults and invalidations more often than others because of their visceral reactions to life.